csmeyns/newdirections/events/_posts/2016-05-24-nonphysicalism.markdown

 If you have questions relating to access or other special considerations, contact Trinity Hall's Disability Liaison Officer, Rosie Ince, ri246@trinhall.cam.ac.uk or 01223 332564.

+The New Directions community is dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, or religion.
+We do not tolerate harassment of participants in any form.

 Any questions?
 Get in touch with the organizers.

 Event hashtag: #nonphysicalism